Depo-Provera Lawsuit

 The FDA updated the Depo-Provera label to add a meningioma warning, reflecting cases reported with long-term use.

-As of mid-2026, several thousand meningioma claims are consolidated in a federal MDL, with the first trial scheduled for December 2026.
-Reports in June 2026 indicate Pfizer agreed to settle claims filed in the MDL — so intake deadlines may apply.
+As of mid-2026, several thousand meningioma claims are consolidated in a federal MDL.
+Bellwether trial dates have been in flux — treat any specific date as subject to change — and reports in June 2026 indicate Pfizer agreed to settle claims filed in the MDL.